CreativeGraces.net

 - Origin of the Family Name & History -

-Popplewell, from OE popel, either meaning "pebbly soil" + well, or "spring beside the poplar or poplars".
+Popplewell, from OE popel, either meaning "pebbly soil" or “bubbling well, or "spring beside the poplar or poplars".

 -well is a suffix associated with many towns and villages of the limestone country of north Derbyshire and southwest Yorkshire signifying a well or spring.